 An amazing likeness to small stones makes this succulent blend in to its native South African landscape.
+Lithops species give us a lot of varieties from which to choose, in a range of colors and patterns.
 Bright yellow daisy-like flowers appear once a year in mature plants.

-Its curious habits make Living Stones a fascinating house plant.
+Its curious habits make Living Stones a fascinating house plant to grow year-round.

 Air Plants are the rootless wonders of the plant world.

-This member of the bromeliad family grows lodged in the branches of trees in the South American rain forests, taking in moisture and nutrients through its leaves.
+Members of the bromeliad family, they grow lodged in the branches of trees in the South American rain forests, taking in moisture and nutrients through their leaves.

-Its unusual nature allows a lot of creative possibilities as to where to grow it.
-It is shown here tucked into a seashell.
+Their unusual nature allows a lot of creative possibilities as to where to grow them.
+They are shown here suspended by wire as hanging plants.

 Large, flat leaves gives this odd-looking succulent plant its common name.
 This South African native belongs to the diverse Kalanchoe family of succulents.

 Paddle Plant thrives in bright light, and its greenish-gray leaves will become red-tinged when exposed to full sun.